yukulehe/gazpar2mqtt/README.md

 | gazpar/PCE/thresold/previous_month_thresold_percentage | Percentage of energy consumption and thresold of previous month |
 | gazpar/PCE/thresold/previous_month_thresold_problem | Warning when energy consumption is higher than 80% of the thresold of previous month |

+Note : thresold percentage can be editable in environment variable

 ### Status :

 | Topic | Description |